 Biking And Hiking Trails At Presqu’ile PP

 There is over 16 km of paths and trails in Presqu’ile .
-The nature trails and hiking paths wind along the shorelines, through woodlands and across the meadows of the park.
-The Presqu’ile hiking trails fairly flat and are easy to navigate with children.
-Towards late summer Poison Ivy is quite prevalent in the park though, so be prepared with long pants, sock, and shoes and wash clothing after hiking.
+The nature trails and hiking paths wind along the shorelines, through woodlands, and across the meadows of the park.
+The Presqu’ile hiking trails are fairly flat and easy to navigate with children.
+Towards late summer Poison Ivy is quite prevalent in the park though, so be prepared with long pants, socks, and shoes and wash clothing after hiking.

 |Trail Name||Length (km)||Return Time|